4/30/2025

 CFO

-Yeah, I would say so.
-I mean broadly because you get a cumulative effect on the P&L. It's something we continue to look at.
-We made a big first push on this in Q4, in which you start to see the effects in Q1, but it's an ongoing program, so we'll keep working on that so you get greater impact on the P&L.
+Yeah, I'd say so.
+And I mean, broadly, because you get a cumulative effect on the P&L. It's something we continue to look at.
+We made kind of a big first push on this in Q4, in which you start to see the effects in Q1, but it's an ongoing program.
+So we'll keep working on it so you get greater impact on the P&L.

 speaker